tobsirl/ArgoCD/README.md

 ### Understanding Applications in ArgoCD

 ArgoCD Applications are declarative definitions that describe the desired state of applications in a Git repository, including the source of the application, path to the Kubernetes manifests, destination cluster, and namespace.

+- **Source Repository:** Where your Kubernetes manifests are stored.
+- **Path:** The directory within the repository where the manifests are located.